blent-ai/pycopula/README.md

 Currently, there are only a few features implemented in the library, which are the basics components for copula handling :

-- Creating Archimedean and Gaussian copulas
+- Creating Archimedean, Gaussian and Student copulas
 - 3D plot of PDF and CDF
-- Estimation of archimedean copulas parameter (Canonical Maximum Likelihood)
+- Estimation of copulas parameters (CMLE)

 In the future, I plan to release the following features :